pedro-curto/DepChain/README.md

 - Finish Part 1 fixes:
   - Permitir receber mensagens de épocas e instâncias no futuro
   - Proteger clientes de replay attack (nonce na mensagem do cliente) (checkem please)
-- Implement test (Lab2) for ISTCoin.sol functions
 - Test blacklist functions:
-  - Block a member and check if it's not able to make (and receive (?)) transfers
+  - Block a member and check if it's not able to make and receive transfers
-  - Unblock a member and check if it's able to make (and receive (?)) transfers
+  - Unblock a member and check if it's able to make and receive transfers
+  - Test if any member can block and unblock (only owner should be able)
+- Implement transferFrom
+- Implement allowance
-- Genesis block
+- Implement balanceOf
-- Rest of step 3 (transactions, ...)
-- Step 4
+- Implement approve
+  - Beware that: "changing an allowance with this method (approve) brings the risk that someone may use both the old and the new allowance by unfortunate transaction ordering.
+One possible solution to mitigate this race condition is to first reduce the spender’s allowance to 0 and set the desired value afterwards: https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729"
+- Make leader wait for a given time during which he collects transactions and then starts consensus with a block of transactions that he collected.
+Afterward, all members execute the transactions in the block.
 - Step 5

 ## Configuration